This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I prepare for a HIDA scan?

 Do not eat or drink anything for 4 hours before the test.
-Tell your healthcare provider about all the medicines that you take.
+Tell your healthcare provider about all the medicines you take.
 You may need to stop taking certain medicines before the test.
+Tell your healthcare provider if you are pregnant or breastfeeding.
+Medical shields can be used to protect your baby.

 What will happen during a HIDA scan?

 A radioactive substance called a tracer will be injected into a vein, usually in your hand or arm.
-A healthcare provider will position a camera above your stomach and take pictures every 5 to 15 minutes for 1 to 2 hours.
-After these pictures are taken, you may be given a medicine that will empty your gallbladder.
+A healthcare provider will position a camera above your stomach.
+He or she will take pictures every 5 to 15 minutes for 1 to 2 hours.
+After these pictures are taken, you may be given medicine that will empty your gallbladder.
+This medicine may cause nausea or pain.
+Your symptoms should go away in a few minutes.
 More pictures will be taken as your gallbladder empties.
-More scans may be taken within 24 hours after you have received the tracer.
-Your healthcare provider will tell you when to return if more scans are needed.

 What will happen after a HIDA scan?